ptwestmoreland/Cpp-programs/README.md

 9. Temperature Queries:

 This program uses reads user input from a file and validates the input.
 This valid input is added to a linked list of nodes.
 These nodes are inserted to the linked list in a specified order.
 Various other functions related to the linked list are defined within the code.

+10. Collatz sequence:

+This program computes and displays the famous collatz sequence starting from some user input integer.